JackFongNew/dsiprojects/Singapore HDB Resale Price Prediction/README.md

 11. resale_price (float): This feature shows the price of the HDB flat sold in Singapore dollar.
 This will be the target variable.

 ## Conclusion

 As you can see from the work above, I have undertaken comprehensive analysis.

 In summary, I assessed the EDA, undertook feature engineering/selection and ran regression machine learning models to select the most predictive model.

 As a result, I have successfully created a model that is able to predict the HDB flat `resale_price` in Singapore.
 The Gradient Boosting Regressor has achieved satisfactory results (RMSE: \$20,394, R-squared: 98.24\%) for HDB resale price prediction compare to the base model (Linear Regression) results (RMSE: \$35,954, R-squared: 94.54\% - under section 2.3: Checking for Homoscedasticity).

-The Gradient Boosting Regressor model is superior to a simple Linear Regression model because Gradient Boosting is a type of machine learning boosting that relies on the intuition that the best possible next model, when combined with previous models, minimizes the overall prediction error.
+The Gradient Boosting Regressor model is superior to a simple Linear Regression because Gradient Boosting is a type of machine learning boosting that relies on the intuition that the best possible next model, when combined with previous models, minimizes the overall prediction error.
 The key idea is to set the target outcomes for this next model in order to minimize the error.
-Linear Regression establishes the relationship between two variables using a straight line and it doesn't consider the error.
+But Linear Regression establishes the relationship between two variables using a straight line and it doesn't consider the error.

 <img src='dataset/feature_importance.png' content-align="center" width="80%">

-The top 5 features that impact the resale price based on the Gradient Boosting Regressor feature importance scores are:
+Histogram above shows the order list of the features that impact the resale price based on the Gradient Boosting Regressor feature importance scores.
+The top 5 features are:
 1. floor_area_sqm – it is obvious that the bigger the space, the greater the price of the HDB flat,
 2. dist_to_city – the nearer to the city, you will able to access to the better amenities and facilities,
 3. remaining_year – the longer the lease, you will able to apply for larger loan from the HDB or banks and the condition of the HDB flat would be relatively better,
 4. mean_floor – the higher floor, you will have better view, cooler, less noise, less mosquitoes etc,
 5. dist_to_pri_sch – Singapore citizen who live within 1km of the school will be given priority to get into the primary school.
 Most of the Singaporean families will tend stay near to the top primary school so that their children will able to get into the school.

 I have also created a user-friendly __web application__ that require the user to select the features of their preferred HDB flat.
 Then the back-end application will generate the predictive price to provide the real time prediction.

 ## Benefits of the model